 Who should care for the sick and shut-in?
 We all should care for the sick and shut-in, whether they’re a member or non-member of our church family.
 Most churches all over the world pray for the "sick and shut-in."
-There is usually an announcement to pray for the sick and shut-in in their weekly bulletin and monthly newspaper.
+There is usually an announcement to pray for the sick and shut-in in their weekly program or monthly newsletter.
 There are churches with a sick and shut-in ministry, prayer ministry and a visitation ministry.
 However, far too often caring for and visiting the sick and shut-in stops within the walls of the church.

 The biblical reality is that it's a collective effort, not just the job of the minister or a committee.
 If we are truly going to show that we care for the sick and shut-in, then we must go to where the sick and shut-in are.
 We must go to their homes, hospitals, assisted living facilities and nursing homes.
 We must lay aside our busy schedules and excuses, and make the sick and shut-in a priority.
 There are several scriptures in the bible where Jesus talks about caring for and visiting the sick, and here's one of them.